Microsoft 365 Price Increase 2026: New Business Pricing and What to Do

 - Defender for Office 365 Plan 1 — advanced email threat protection with Safe Links, Safe Attachments, and anti-phishing

-- Azure Information Protection P1 — sensitivity labels, document encryption, rights management
+- Azure Information Protection P1 — sensitivity labels, document encryption, rights-management capabilities

 Now price out what a Business Standard customer pays to replicate those capabilities with third-party tools: